Moral Thermometer

 6 3/4" x 9"

-Regarding the person resp
+Regarding the person responsible for this image:

 My name is Alex Bond.